vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

  none
 {% endhighlight %}

 We see that the query loops over all 286463 documents and checks for each if its `TailNum` is equal to `N937AT`.
-This is very expensive, as a _profile_ also shows:
+This is very expensive, as a _profile_ (Click the "Profile" button) also shows:
 {% highlight sql %}
 Query String:
  FOR f IN flights